 Imagine you’re cruising down the Parkway one sunny afternoon when—uh-oh!—you realize your “Check Engine” light has just come on.
 And even more alarming, a strange thunkity-thunkity noise is coming from beneath your car’s hood!
 Do you just keep driving, hoping it will go away on its own, or do you head for your trusted mechanic’s shop while you still can?

 Hopefully, we all know to choose the latter option.
-But when it comes to HVAC systems, too many homeowners instead choose to do the equivalent of driving on in spite of the signals that something has gone wrong.
-Your HVAC system may not have a warning light, but when you realize that it’s not working the way that it should, that’s a sign to call your trusted HVAC professionals before things get even worse.
+But when it comes to HVAC systems, too many homeowners instead choose to do the equivalent of driving on and ignore the signals that something has gone wrong.
+Your HVAC system does not have a warning light.
+When you realize that it’s not working the way that it should, that’s a sign to call your trusted HVAC professionals before things get even worse.

 Meanwhile, when your HVAC system is struggling due to issues like these, it isn’t running as efficiently as it ought to be.
 That means you’ll be paying more on your utility bills each month, even though you likely won’t be as comfortable as you would be if the system were working properly.
 Do you really want to pay more money for less comfort?

 Finally, this isn’t only a matter of damage to your wallet.
 HVAC issues that aren’t fixed in a timely manner can lead to health and safety hazards.
 Some problems, particularly electrical ones, can cause fire hazards.
 And furnaces with cracked heat exchangers can pump odorless, invisible, and extremely deadly carbon monoxide gas into your home.